A Matter of Life and Death (film): Production

 The decision to film the scenes of the Other World in black and white added to the complications.
-They were filmed in Three-strip Technicolor, but colour was not added during printing, giving a pearly hue to the black-and-white shots, a process cited in the screen credits as "Colour and Dye-Monochrome Processed in Technicolor".
+They were filmed in three-strip Technicolor, but colour was not added during printing, giving a pearly hue to the black-and-white shots, a process cited in the screen credits as "Colour and Dye-Monochrome Processed in Technicolor".
 This reversed the effect in The Wizard of Oz.
 Photographic dissolves between "Technicolor Dye-Monochrome" (the Other World) and Three-Strip Technicolor (Earth) are used several times during the film.
 There was a nine-month wait for film stock and Technicolor cameras because they were being used by the US Army to make training films.
-(As Conductor 71 remarks during an early transition, "One is starved for Technicolor up there.")

 Other sequences also presented challenges, such as the stopped-action table-tennis game for which Hunter and Livesey were trained by champions Alan Brooke and Viktor Barna; the scene where Carter washes up on the beach, the first scene filmed, where cinematographer Jack Cardiff fogged up the camera lens with his breath to create the look he wanted; and the long, 25-minute trial sequence, which required a set with a 350 ft long by 40 ft high backcloth.